Sekong province: Protected areas

 The Dakchung Plateau is an Important Bird Area (IBA).
 It is 5,140 ha in size, and at an elevation of 800–1400 m.
 The habitat is characterized as pine woodland, grassland, degraded semi-evergreen forest, dry evergreen forest, marshy land, and tall grasses areas.
 Of the avifauna, the yellow-billed nuthatch (Sitta solangiae) is classified as near threatened, while the black-crowned barwing (Actinodura sodangorum) is classified as vulnerable.
 Other fauna include the Oriental small-clawed otter (Aonyx cinerea), tiger (Panthera tigris), big-headed turtle (Platysternon megacephalum), and herds of Asian elephant (Elephas maximus).

 The Xe Sap IBA is in the Xe Xap National Biodiversity Conservation Area (NBCA); the IBA surpasses the NBCA's 1335 km2 boundaries (established in February 1996).
-The IBA and NBCA are part of two provinces, Sekong and Salavan.
+The IBA and NBCA are part of 2 provinces, Sekong and Salavan.
 The NBCA sits at an altitude of 400–2066 m and is 1335 km2 in size; the highest peak is Dong Be with an elevation of 2,066 m, part of the Southern Annamite Mountains.
-The habitat is characterized by various forests (dry evergreen, pine, semi-evergreen, and upper montane), as well as grassland.
-Two species of gymnosperm were recorded.
+The habitat is characterized by forests (dry evergreen, pine, semi-evergreen, and upper montane), and grassland.
+2 species of gymnosperm were recorded.
 Its key avifauna includes Blyth's kingfisher (Alcedo hercules), Vietnamese crested argus (Rheinardia ocellata), and yellow-billed nuthatch.
-Other notable wildlife are two types of primates and one turtle species.
+Other wildlife are 2 types of primates and 1 turtle species.
 An unpaved road from Salavan to Ta-Oy and further east to Samuoy runs the northern border of Xe Sap NBCA.
-But small paths provide approaches from the main road to villages located on the northern part of the NBCA.
-The southeastern part of NBCA is difficult to reach.
-However, the Kong River (or Xe Kong, or Sekong) and its two tributaries Xe Sap and Xe Lon provide access to the reserve by boats.
-The reserve has many water falls, rocky cliffs and rhododendrons at higher elevations.
-There are 43 mammals (including 18 key species), 178 birds (18 are key species), 48 reptiles and 33 amphibians; the notable species of wildlife are two species of bears, serow, large antlered muntjac, large number of gaurs and tigers.
+Paths provide approaches from the main road to villages located on the northern part of the NBCA.
+The Kong River (or Xe Kong, or Sekong) and its 2 tributaries Xe Sap and Xe Lon provide access to the reserve by boats.
+The reserve has water falls, rocky cliffs and rhododendrons at higher elevations.
+There are 43 mammals (including 18 key species), 178 birds (18 are key species), 48 reptiles and 33 amphibians; some species of wildlife are 2 species of bears, serow, large antlered muntjac, a number of gaurs and tigers.
 A particular plant species are Pinus dalatensis and Kinabaluchloa species, a genus of bamboo.

 The Phou Ahyon IBA is 148,900 hectares in size.
 The IBA's elevation varies between 400–2193 m above sea level.
 The topography contains the Phou Ahyon massif (2193 m), which is the highest and largest massif in the country's southern area.
 The habitat is characterized by dry evergreen forest, Fokienia forest, and upper montane forest.
-Notable avifauna includes black-crowned barwing, black-hooded laughingthrush (Garrulax milleti), chestnut-eared laughingthrush (G. konkakinhensis), Vietnamese crested argus, golden-winged laughingthrush (G. ngoclinhensis), and yellow-billed nuthatch.
+Avifauna includes black-crowned barwing, black-hooded laughingthrush (Garrulax milleti), chestnut-eared laughingthrush (G. konkakinhensis), Vietnamese crested argus, golden-winged laughingthrush (G. ngoclinhensis), and yellow-billed nuthatch.